unusualcomputers/unusualcomputers/writing/text/usbnotes.md

 ### Hack two, hardware (soldered on hub doesn't work)

 What happens is that micro usb has a fifth pin.
 It's called 'id' and is used for something called otg, a part of usb standard ... doesn't matter what it's for.
 What does matter is that within micro usb adapters and plugs this pin is connected directly to the ground and this is what makes the hub work with pi zero.
 We got rid of this connection above.
-PotaTox figured this out and described the fix in great detail [here] (http://www.sudomod.com/forum/viewtopic.php?f=8&t=1345).
+PotaTox figured this out and described the fix in great detail [here](http://www.sudomod.com/forum/viewtopic.php?f=8&t=1345).

 __The trick is to solder the id pin directly to the ground pin, on the pi zero board itself.__

 Turn the board over, look closely at the back end of the micro usb port, the id pin is the leftmost one (looking from behind) and ground is the one next to it.
-Solder them together. (this really is fiddly, you don't want to make any other connections, but you'll feel all good once you've done it).
+Solder them together. (this really is fiddly, you don't want to make any other connections, but you'll feel all good once you've done it)

-Hopefully PotaTox will forgive me for using his briliant picture of this here.
+Hopefully PotaTox will forgive me for using his briliant picture.

 ![PotaTox](../pics/potatox.png)